Woven Fabric Structure

 - After that, the properties of the fabrics are equally determined by all the neighboring warp and weft threads that are parallel to one another.

-- Lastly, an example of a simple fabric structure is Plain, Twill, and Satin fabric.
+- Lastly, an example of a simple fabric structure is plain, twisted, and satin fabric.

 - Firstly, to construct a compound fabric structure, more than one series of warp and weft threads are used.

-- Secondly, in this construction, the body or ground is formed by some of the threads, and the other forms the figuring or ornamentation.
+- Secondly, in this construction, the body or ground is formed by some of the threads, and the others form the figuring or ornamentation.

 - After that, it does not need to be parallel to one another of the neighboring threads.